 Listing your skills in the physical form will help you look at them collectively, thereby helping you understand which ones you must leverage and recognize the ones to strike off as they don’t add any value to your educational journey.
 Some good-to-have skills as a student are:

-• Time management
+• Time Management

-• Stress management
+• Stress Management

-• Study skills
+• Study Skills

-• Assertiveness and
+• Assertiveness

-• Seeking assistance when needed
+• Seeking Assistance

 Once you make a list, rank them in order of importance and recognize the skills that are your strengths and the ones you’d like to develop.

 Say you’re good at money management which is a great skill to have as a student – you could consider majoring in finance to make a career in financial management.
-Your career options then would range from a financial analyst to an accountant, to stock broking, auditing, or even actuary.
+Your career options then would range from a financial analyst to an accountant, stock broking, auditing, or even actuary.
 The list is endless, but only if you realize your true potential!

 The next step in the process is to scout for courses that will help you polish your skills so that you’re ready to make the most of them once you enter the corporate world.
-If you’re great at, say, people management or marketing, there are several courses that let you choose marketing as your major, along with other master courses that specialize in marketing, sales, and communication.
+If you’re great at, say, people management or marketing, several courses let you choose marketing as your major, along with other master courses that specialize in marketing, sales, and communication.

 It’s wise to check online for different majors and their curriculum in detail to understand whether the courses are relevant for you or not.

-Now that you have decided your major, it’s time to start hunting for the right college.
+Now that you have decided on your major, it’s time to start hunting for the right college.
 A few things to keep in mind while looking for relevant colleges that offer the course of your choice are:

 • Location

-• Reputation and credibility
+• Reputation and Credibility

 • Affordability